takenet/blip-docs/source/includes/en/extensions/desk.md

 }
 ```

-###Fowarding received messages from a human agent to a final user
+### Forwarding received messages from a human agent to a final user

->Imagine a scenario where a human agent is replying some message to an user on Messenger channel.
+>Imagine a scenario where a human agent is replying to some message to an user on Messenger channel.
 The message received by bot from human agent must be foward to the final user.

 First, the bot receives a message as above: